Welcome to the shameless self-promotion page.

 1986 Took a group from the wushu centre to attend seminars at the Beijing College of Physical Education.

 "A Purpose-process Framework for the Development of an Integrated Wushu Athlete", 1991.
 An outline for a complete wushu teaching program and the manual for the first level of the program.
-There is a download, but it is missing the images and diagrams.
+The download is missing the images and diagrams, so is still a free download.

 MENTION IN PUBLICATIONS (that I am aware of)